grafana/loki/docs/sources/operations/shuffle-sharding.md

 The goal of shuffle sharding is to provide an alternative sharding strategy to reduce the blast radius of an outage and better isolate tenants.

-By default all Loki queriers can execute received queries for any given tenant.
+By default, all Loki queriers can execute received queries for any given tenant.

 When shuffle sharding is enabled by setting `-frontend.max-queriers-per-tenant` to a value higher than 0 and lower than the number of available queriers, only a specified number of queriers will execute queries for a single tenant.